ben0bi/RUNPIXI.js/README.txt

 	+ Creates a vertex shader, saves it under the given name in RUNPIXIs shader list and returns it.

+RUNPIXI.instance.ApplyFilter(pixiSprite, shaderName)
+	Parameters:
+		pixiSprite : Any PIXI object which has a .filters variable.
+(NOT shader!) shaderName : The name of the shader in RUNPIXIs shader list.
+	+ Applies the given shader to filters of the given PIXI object.
+NO type comparison is done, be careful.

 RUNPIXI.instance.ApplyShader(pixiSprite, shaderName)
 	Parameters:
 		pixiSprite : Any PIXI object which has a .shader variable.
 (NOT filters!) shaderName : The name of the shader in RUNPIXIs shader list.
 	+ Applies the given shader to the given PIXI object.
-NO type comparison is done, be carefull.
+NO type comparison is done, be careful.

+RUNPIXI.instance.CreateColorShader(hexColor)
+	Parameters:
+		hexColor : A color in the form 0xRRGGBB.
+	+ Creates a colouring shader with the given color.
+The name is sh_color_yourcolor.
+Just use the color you gave for the name, too.

 RUNPIXI.instance.GetShader(name)
 	Parameters: